citation-style-language/csl-editor/README.md

 		alert("Save function not implemented");
 	},

-	// IMPORTANT: The relative or absolute URL must point to the location of the CSL Editor library.
+	// IMPORTANT: This must point to the location of the CSL Editor library.
+    //            It can be a relative or absolute URL.
-	//            It should be "../.." if you are using the /csl-source/demoSite/visualEditor
+	//            It should be "../.." if you are using /csl-source/demoSite/visualEditor
 	//            Or "/CSLEDIT" if you are using /csl/visualEditor rootURL : "/CSLEDIT"
 });